-Transport is a key driver for the economy, especially in Mid-Wales which is a rural county with many small and medium sized enterprises across the county.
+Transport is a key driver for the economy, especially in Mid-Wales which is a rural county with many SMEs across the county.
 Transport relies on good infrastructure and a high standard of frequent transport services.
 Currently the Regional Transport Plan, Marches and Mid Wales Freight strategy and National Transport Plan set out the aspirations for a range of interventions and schemes for all modes of Transport.